47chapters/letsgo/docs/how-to/manage-multiple-deployments.md

 There are two primary scenarios targeted with the support for multiple deployments:

-1. Separating your production/development deployments.
+1. Separating your production/development workloads.
 You can choose to run _prod_ and _stage_ deployments, or even have a seprate deployment for individual developers on your team.
 1. Providing your customers with dedicated deployments.
 You can run those deployments on your AWS account or on your customer's AWS account as long as you have access to it.

 In either scenario, the LetsGo CLI provides a consistent and repeatable mechanism to manage the configuraiton and the lifecycle of the deployment.